 Help!
 I get seasick!

 If you are travelling during the summer months, you should have no problems as the sea is generally quite calm.

 Regardless, here are some suggestions:

-Bus - As soon as you leave the terminal, look for the Alibus line that runs from the airport to the center of Naples.
+Bus - As soon as you leave the terminal, look for the Alibus shuttle line that runs from the airport to the center of Naples.
 The bus makes three stops: the first in Piazza Garibaldi, the second at Calata di Massa (where many ferries depart), land the third at the port, near Molo Beverello.
-Tickets cost EUR 5 and can be purchased directly on board.
+Tickets cost EUR 5 and can be purchased on board or online.

 Taxi - the taxi stand is located at the exit from the terminal.
 Request the fixed fare for the port (about €20) and do not accept rides from those who offer them inside the airport, as they are not licensed.

 How to get to the Molo Beverello Port from the Naples Train Station